ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

    * Change `example.property.2` to `you` in the YAML.
 1. **Add** the version.
 1. Back to the **Overview** page for the configuration, edit the existing subscription and change its **Version** to **V2**.
-1. In the OpenShift console or from the shell, watch for updates to the existing Config Map.
+1. In the {{site.data.keyword.openshiftshort}} console or from the shell, watch for updates to the existing Config Map.

 In this example we deployed a simple ConfigMap but you could be deploying a full solution stack using {{site.data.keyword.satelliteshort}} Config and manage your fleet of clusters centrally.